M3tanym/Python-Fun/README.md

-# python_fun
+# Assorted Python Scripts
-Assorted Python scripts that do cool things
+### some Python programs that do cool things